ghx312/CRYPTO/CryptoHack/DHKE/DHKE_Notes.md

 $c = m^{e_{0}} \pmod{N}$, encrypt the messagin using the your friend's public key

 $H(m)$ is a function to calculate the Hash of the original message; each hash is unique for every message.
-We will use this to ensure that the receiver is able to knows if the message has been tampered with.
+We will use this to ensure that the receiver knows if the message has been tampered with.

 $S = H(m)^{d_{1}} \pmod{N}$, encrypt the hash of the original message with your private key